To practise or use the title “veterinarian” in New Zealand you must

 Overseas qualified veterinarians who aren't able to practise in New Zealand, may be eligible to gain advanced entry into the Massey BVSc programme.
 To be eligible for advanced entry to the programme, you need to be a New Zealand resident/citizen and pass a Massey University challenge exam.

-Successful candidates who've passed the examination, are able reduce the number of years of degree study by gaining entry into the BVSc programme at Year 3 level.
+Successful candidates who've passed the examinations and are offered a place in the BVSc programme, are able to reduce the number of years of study by entering at the beginning of Year 3.

 What are the prerequisites?